The Best Language Learning Apps to Download Before Your Next Trip

 While arriving in a new country is beyond exciting, it can also pose challenges — especially if you don’t speak the local language.
 Even leaving the airport can be difficult when you can’t communicate where you need to go.

 And while we all learn a second language in school, many of us end up forgetting it later on in life.
-But learning a new language has huge benefits — including making travel a easier and more immersive experience (not to mention helping you get a job).
+But learning a new language has huge benefits — including making travel an easier and more immersive experience (not to mention helping you get a job) — so we've rounded up seven of the best language learning apps on the market.

 “When you're preparing to visit a foreign country, learning the language of your destination can go a long way,” Michaela Kron, a spokeswoman for the free language app Duolingo, told Travel + Leisure by email.
 “Not only will it help you better understand your surroundings and get around more easily, but it'll also make a big impact in helping you connect with the people you encounter while there.
 In general, it's a great sign of respect and empathy when you make an effort to say even a few words in the local language — and the effort will not go unnoticed.”